rihangbohrium/wikipedia-test/README.md

-Small express application that scrapes wikipedia and has 3 endpoints.
+Small express application with 3 endpoints.